pydantic/pydantic/docs/concepts/fields.md

 * a runtime deprecation warning emitted when accessing the field.
 * `"deprecated": true` being set in the generated JSON schema.

+You can set the `deprecated` parameter as one of:

+* A string, which will be used as the deprecation message.
+* An instance of the `warnings.deprecated` decorator (or the `typing_extensions` backport).
+* A boolean, which will be used to mark the field as deprecated without a default `'deprecated'` deprecation message.

+### `deprecated` as a string

 ```py
 from typing_extensions import Annotated